Updated July 2024

 Next, determine your recruitment goals.
 What kind of person do you want to fill the open position?
 What qualities or skills set them apart from other candidates?

-Once you know the qualities you are looking for, it will be easier to identify recruitment sources that target those candidates.
+Once you know the qualities you’re looking for, it will be easier to identify recruitment sources that target those candidates.

 Step 3: Determine recruitment sources

-The next step is to determine recruitment sources.
-Many recruitment sources are available, including advertising on social media platforms like LinkedIn or Twitter.
+The next step is to determine where you want to source resumes from.
+Many recruitment sources are available, including advertising on social media platforms like LinkedIn.
 You can also try posting job openings on online job boards.

 Other recruitment sources both online and in-person include:

-• Using recruitment agencies specializing in finding qualified employees for companies across all industries (including healthcare).
+- Using recruitment agencies specializing in finding qualified employees for companies across all industries

 The best way to find these resources is by researching local recruiting organizations near where you live or work so they can be tailored to your specific location needs.